chebfun/chebfun.github.io/examples/linalg/LevelRepulsion.md

 <pre class="mcode-input">n = 10;
 randn('seed',1);
+A = randn(n); A = A+A'; B = randn(n); B = B+B';</pre><pre class="mcode-output">Warning: Using 'seed' to set RANDN's internal state causes RAND, RANDI, and
+RANDN to use legacy random number generators.
+This syntax will be removed in a future release.
+See &lt;a href="matlab:helpview([docroot '\techdoc\math\math.map'],'update_random_number_generator')"&gt;Updating Your Random Number Generator Syntax&lt;/a&gt; to use RNG to replace the old syntax.
-A = randn(n); A = A+A'; B = randn(n); B = B+B';</pre>We would now like to get our hands on the n functions of t representing the n eigenvalues of A(t).
+</pre>We would now like to get our hands on the n functions of t representing the n eigenvalues of A(t).
 In Chebfun, a convenient format for this result will be a quasimatrix with n columns.
 The first column will contain a chebfun for the lowest eigenvalue of A(t) as a function of t, the 2nd column for the 2nd eigenvalue, and so on.

 We can construct this quasimatrix as follows.
 (The ''splitting off'' command has no effect, since splitting off is the default, but is included to show where one would put ''splitting on'' to handle a problem with curves actually crossing or coming very close.)